MTN-Group/MoMoAPIs_Php_sdk/docs/Disbursement/RefundV1.readme.md

 # Create Refund v1.

 1.	`refundV1($oReqDataObject, $sDisbursementSubKey,$targetEnvironment, $callbackUrl) create refund from owner's account to payee account.`
-2. `Request data prepared using RefundModel.`
+2. `Request data prepared using RefundModel, then set setReferenceIdToRefund as referenceId of the Request To Pay transaction`

 > `End user will get 202 as response on success. `